marsgroves/CYBERSECURITY/README.md

 I'm an Information Security Analyst.
 I am a graduate of UC Irvine's Cybersecurity bootcamp (class of '21) where I first gained technical knowledge and acquired technical skills in Offensive and Defensive security.
-I am also non-binary (pronouns He/Him or She/Her) and an Asian-American who is a strong BIPOC ally and part of the LGBTQ community.
+I am non-binary (pronouns He/Him or She/Her) and an Asian-American who is a strong BIPOC ally and part of the LGBTQ community.
 I am also multilingual and love diverse groups.

 In addition, I have a background in healthcare in Respiratory Therapy (changed industries)